alitaqiEngOx/partition-ms/README.md

 `start_row` = index of the first snapshot row to be copied over;<br />
 `finish_row` = index of the snapshot row after the final one to be copied over.

-`--cmd_logs`: raise this optional flag to stream logs on the command line in addition to the default `logfile.log` to be generated.
+`--cmd_logs`: raise this optional flag to stream logs on the CLI in addition to the default `logfile.log` to be generated.